The story of economic inequality in New Zealand can be told through income and wealth, but there is data going further back for the latter.

 In addition, the Great Depression of the 1930s destroyed much wealth, in New Zealand as elsewhere.
 Perhaps more importantly, and more enduringly, the shared misery of the depression and two world wars laid the foundation for governments to create a more egalitarian political settlement.
 Back in the 1890s, the Liberals had – even while further disenfranchising Māori – created the first vestiges of a welfare state, including old-age pensions.
 In the 1930s, those policies were taken much further by the first Labour government, which introduced the modern welfare state as we know it, as well as a public health system and tens of thousands of state houses.

 The “post-war consensus”, largely supported by both left and right, included other policies that restrained wealth inequality.
 Top tax rates were high (over 60% on the largest incomes), while a strong trade union movement ensured that a relatively large share of company income went to workers, as opposed to directors and shareholders.
 This was not a “golden age” for everyone, as Māori – though increasingly pushing back against the effects of colonisation – remained poorer than Pākehā, opportunities for women were limited, and Pacific immigrants were subjected to the notorious “dawn raids”.
 Overall, however, wealth disparities were relatively low, and falling.
-By the early 1980s, the share of the wealthiest 1% had fallen to a ‘mere’ 16% of all assets.
+By the early 1980s, the share of the wealthiest 1% had probably fallen to a ‘mere’ 16% of all assets (although the data are sketchy at this point).

 The effects of these changes can be seen in the wealth inequality data, which suggests that the wealthiest 1% share has returned to approximately 25%, the same level it had enjoyed before it was reduced by the policies of the post-war consensus.
 In this century, there appears to have been no dramatic change in wealth inequality – but only on these measures.
 Housing inequality has widened substantially, as homeownership has fallen and house prices have skyrocketed, increasing disparities between renters and owners.
 But because housing is a key asset for the ‘middle classes’ but relatively unimportant for the upper echelons (who tend to hold the bulk of their wealth in businesses and other financial investments), housing inequality is not always obvious from measures that focus on the wealthiest 1% and wealthiest 10%.